litmus-zhang/Project-1/README.md

 ### Install dependencies
 yarn install

+### Install Frontend dependencies(only needed if you want to view or work on the frontend)
+cd client
+yarn install

 ## Pull latest changes and push changes to repo

 ### Always pull before making changes